As-Salaam alaykum wa rahma tu’ala wa barakatu. Eid Mubarak! Allahu Akbar – Allahu Akbar – Allahu Akbar wa lillah ilhamd!

 And in another hadith

-Allah’s Messenger (peace be upon him) said, “Every act of kindness is “sadaqah, and kindness includes meeting your brother/sister with a cheerful face and pouring water from your bucket into your brother’s/sister’s vessel.”
+Allah’s Messenger (saw) said, “Every act of kindness is “sadaqah (charity), and kindness includes meeting your brother/sister with a cheerful face and pouring water from your bucket into your brother’s/sister’s vessel.”

 We must stop doing things to each other that nullify our identity as believers.
 We must treat other people with kindness and with the charity that Rasul Allah (saw) has shown us and has described to us.